SrinivasaKK/qr-code-add-event/README.md

-# Generate QR Code for saving event in google calender
+# Generate QR Code for saving event in calender of your phone

 Takes From and to date and time and creates a QR code.

-QR code can be scanned via phones which would direct to google calender to create events with the values provided by the user
+QR code can be scanned via phones which would add an event in your phone calender app with the values provided by the user

-Note: The google calender api accepts date in format YYYYMMDDThhmm00Z where Y- year, mm-month DD-day, hh-hours, mm-minutes
+Note: The api accepts date in format YYYYMMDDThhmm00Z where Y- year, mm-month DD-day, hh-hours, mm-minutes

 ## Steps to install